What's new with Fluid Attacks 🌟

 Promised but not implemented yet / Upcoming

-🌳 Enhancements to our IntelliJ integration: Pending improvements for this IDE plugin include integrating it with our Autofix and Custom fix remediation support, making it compatible with newer versions, and allowing users to view descriptions of their vulnerabilities and be directed to our platform from there.
+🌿 Enhancements to our IntelliJ integration: Pending improvements for this IDE plugin include integrating it with our Autofix and Custom Fix remediation support, and allowing users to view descriptions of their vulnerabilities and be directed to our platform from there.

 ✨Have 10-15 minutes to spare?✨